reaper47/recipya/docs/website/content/docs/features/nutrition-facts.md

 Many recipes lack nutritional information users may be unwilling to calculate themselves.
 To address this issue, Recipya can calculate the nutrition facts for you automatically when adding a recipe.

-To enable this feature, access your settings via your avatar, click the `Recipes` tab on the left, and check the **Calculate nutrition facts** setting's checkbox.
+To enable this feature, access the settings dialog from the avatar, click the `Recipes` tab on the left, and check the **Calculate nutrition facts** setting's checkbox.

 ![](images/settings-nutrition-facts.webp)